Submissions

 5. Tables and figures

-All tables and figures are embedded in the manuscript at appropriate positions.
-Figures may additionally be uploaded in printable formats (eps, svg, tiff, or high‑quality jpeg) as supplementary files.
+• All tables and figures are embedded in the manuscript at appropriate positions.

 6. Style and structure

-JARTS uses a plagiarism detection system, and the manuscript may be screened against previously published work.
+• JARTS uses plagiarism detection software, and the manuscript may be screened against previously published work.

 Copyright Notice

-1. Authors retain copyright and grant JARTS the right of first publication.
-The article is published under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits sharing and reuse with appropriate credit to the authors and the journal.
+• Authors retain copyright and grant JARTS the right of first publication.
+The article is published under the Creative Commons Attribution 4.0 International License (CC BY 4.0), permitting sharing, adaptation and reuse with appropriate credit to the authors and the journal.

-2. Authors may also enter into separate, non‑exclusive agreements for distributing the published version of the article (e.g., depositing it in an institutional repository or including it in a book), provided that the original publication in JARTS is acknowledged.
+• Authors may enter into separate, non-exclusive agreements to distribute the published version (e.g., institutional repositories or inclusion in books), provided that the original JARTS publication is acknowledged.

 Privacy Statement